agutell/Projects/README.md

 # Projects

+## Real-time Traffic Monitoring and Prediction of Traffic Flow

+This project was developed to gain experience in Dockerized applications and analysis of real-time streaming time series data.
+We built an end-to-end application that:

+* Collects real-time traffic data from Trafikverket's API through a Kafka producer
+* Processes streaming data using Apache Kafka
+* Performs real-time analysis and feature engineering with PySpark
+* Forecasts traffic conditions five minutes into the future using:
+  * A Gated Recurrent Unit (GRU) built using PyTorch
+  * A simple Moving Average model for comparison written with PySpark

+Visualizes both current traffic conditions and predictions in an interactive dashboard

+**Code** is available at: [GitHub Repository](https://github.com/agutell/traffic-monitoring-and-prediction)

 ## [Re] Diffusion Posterior Sampling for Noisy Inverse Problems
 This paper aims to reproduce the experiments presented in Chung et al. [2023], where the authors propose a sampling technique for solving inverse problems with